Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Conclusion

 \section{Conclusion}

-We presented diagrammatization as a general representation paradigm for XAI to support diagrammatic reasoning \revb{with i) Peircean abduction, ii) domain conventions, and iii) Peircean diagrams} to narrow the interpretability gap.
-We developed DiagramNet, a modular explainable deep neural network with multiple stages aligned with the 4-step Peircean abduction process, and trained it to predict cardiac disease from heart sounds and generate murmur diagram explanations.
-Our demonstrations showed that it can provide support diverse abductive, contrastive, counterfactual, and case (example) explanations.
-Our modeling evaluations found that DiagramNet not only had more faithful explanations but also better prediction performance than several baseline models.
-Our qualitative user study found that clinicians prefer diagram-based explanations than saliency map explanations on spectrograms, since these are aligned with their medical training and consider explicit medical notions that they were familiar with.
-This work gives insights into diagram-based, abductive explainable AI, and contributes a new basis towards user-centered XAI.
+We presented a framework for domain-aligned XAI with diagrammatic and abductive reasoning in an ante-hoc interpretable model to reduce the interpretability gap.
+Focusing on cardiac diagnosis from heart sounds, we developed DiagramNet that formalized murmur diagrams as parametric functions and diagnostic reasoning with modular stages aligned with the 4-step selective abduction process.
+Demonstrations showed that it can provide abductive, contrastive, counterfactual, and example explanations.
+Modeling evaluations found that DiagramNet not only had more faithful explanations but also better performance than several baseline models.
+In a qualitative user study, clinicians preferred domain-aligned, diagram-based explanations over saliency map explanations on spectrograms.
+This work gives insights into improving AI interpretability with domain-aligned XAI to richly encode domain ontology and conventions into diagrammatic, abductive explanations.

+\begin{acks} We thank our collaborators Drs Toon-Wei Lim and Yinghao Lim, and our participants for their clinical expertise, and Gucheng Wang and Zijie Yang for early technical discussions.
+We thank the reviewers for their insightful comments and feedback, which helped us to significantly improve the work.
+This research is supported by the Ministry of Education, Singapore (Award No: T2EP20121-0040) the National Research Foundation, Singapore and Infocomm Media Development Authority under its Trust Tech Funding Initiative (Award No: DTC-RGC-09), the NUS iHealthtech Smart Sensors \& AI Grant, and a Google Research Scholar Award.
+Joe Cahaly was supported by the MIT MISTI Program.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore, National Research Foundation, Singapore, Infocomm Media Development Authority, Google, and iHealthtech. \end{acks}